 CREST certification vs OSCP

-OffSec’s OSCP is another well-recognised penetration testing certification in the industry that is equivalent to the CREST CRT.
+OffSec’s OSCP is another well-recognised penetration testing certification in the industry equivalent to the CREST CRT.
 The OSCP is a rigorous certification exam requiring candidates to compromise a set of Windows and Linux machines in a 24-hour.
 The findings and outcomes of the penetration test are to be documented and submitted to OffSec in the form of a professional penetration testing report.
 OSCP is an efficient certification exam, unlike the CRT, which also has an MCQ-based component.

 How do you get CREST after OSCP?

 Candidates wishing to get a CREST certification after having the OSCP must pass the CPSA first and then submit their equivalency appeal to CREST for the CRT.
 This is only valid until the first three years of achieving the OSCP.
-After 3 years, to get the CRT due to the equivalency, the candidate has to attempt the OSCP again.
+After three years, to get the CRT due to the equivalency, the candidate has to attempt the OSCP again.

 Secure code is an essential element for business growth